gligneul/Voxel-Ambient-Occlusion/README.md

-# Deferred-Shading-Demo
+# Ambient Occlusion Demo

-Deferred Shading Algorithm in OpenGL4
+Voxel based ambient occlusion using OGL4.

 ## Compilation

 Requires opengl4, glew and glfw3.

-Other dependencies are includes (lodepng, tiny_obj_loader and glm).
+Other dependencies are included (lodepng, tiny_obj_loader and glm).

 To compile, run `make`.